Looking for crossovers?Start shopping

-Q: What is a crossover and do I need one?
+Q: What's a crossover and do I need one?

-In a hypothetical car audio system the audio frequencies might be directed as follows:
+In a hypothetical 4-way active car audio system the original full-range audio signal might be crossed-over as follows:

 - Low frequencies (say 100 Hz and lower) go to subwoofers.